The Practical Reasons Candidates Talk About Improbable Policies

 Elizabeth Warren made sure to specially thank South Carolina Rep. James Clyburn when they introduced their student debt forgiveness plan this week.

-The reason: he might actually get a vote on it.
+The reason: He might actually get a vote on it.

 "I am deeply grateful to the congressman for taking this first piece on student debt cancellation so that we have a chance to work it through the House.
 Right now, we're not likely to get a vote in the Senate," she said, to chuckles in the audience.

-"But [we] have a chance to work it through the House so we can iron out any kinks and get it ready to go so that soon, I hope, we have people in the House and the Senate who are interested in passing this and we have someone in the White House who will sign it into law," Warren added.
+"But [we] have a chance to work it through the House so we can iron out any kinks and get it ready to go so that soon, I hope, we have people in the House and the Senate who are interested in passing this and we have someone in the White House who will sign it into law," the Massachusetts senator added.

 She's not wrong to hope, but then, this scenario represents an uphill climb for her party.
 Even if Democrats win the White House and hold onto the House next year, winning the Senate already looks tough.